broadJeff/sql-data-warehouse-project/datasets/placeholder.md

 ### This is a markdown file
-The content of this folder is the complete datasets required for the dql-data-warehouse
+The content of this folder is the complete datasets required for the sql-data-warehouse